rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 **What else can I use to clean my prints and tools from uncured resin?**

-·  Manufacturers universally advise the use of a solvent like 91% IPA (Isopropyl Alcohol) or 95% Ethanol.
+·  Manufacturers universally advise using a solvent like 91% IPA (Isopropyl Alcohol) or 95% Ethanol.
 Proprietary cleaning solutions or other solvents may also be used, such as Mineral spirits (aka White spirits, Turpentine), etc.

-·  If you have bought a water washable resin, you can simply use water and some mild soap.
+·  If you have bought a water-washable resin, you can simply use water and some mild soap.

-·  A small brush is very helpful to get into and clean the fine grooves or details in your prints.
+·  A small brush helps get into and clean the fine grooves or details in your prints.

 ·  Alcohol and other flammable solvents should not be used directly with ultrasonic cleaners because of the fire hazard.